fsmk/MCA-VTU-Lab-Manual/Sem3/Java_Prog_Lab/Eclipse-Installation-Guide.md

 16. To run the program, right click on the editor.
 Select `Run As` and click on `Java application`.
 17. The output can be seen on the output console if anything is printed.
 If there were any errors then they would have been displayed in the `Problems` portlet.

-The above content is adopted from the Java tutorials developed under Spoken Tutorials Project.
-Students can go through the videos to get much better information and understanding of the subject.
+The above content is adopted from the Java video tutorials developed and released by **Spoken Tutorials Project*, an initiative of National Mission on Education through ICT, Government of India, to promote IT literacy through Open Source Software.
+Students can go through these video tutorials to get better understanding of the subject.
 The tutorials can be downloaded from [here](http://files.spoken-tutorial.org/disc-source/java.zip)